Below is a cross post of our Medium blog series on bootstrapping

 As an optimistic group of underdogs we firmly believe that anyone, anywhere, anytime, should have access to their own personal factory while controlling their supply chain.
 With this vision we launched re:3D Inc– a social enterprise committed to making human-scale 3D printing available to emerging markets.

 Our flagship technology is the Gigabot, an open-source 3D printer, which cost per scale remains one of the most affordable industrial solutions on the market.
 We launched Gigabot on Kickstarter during participation in Start-Up Chile, which catalyzed our sales and gave us a small nest egg to get started.
 However, producing & shipping a toilet-sized 3D printer required many considerations not originally scoped in the budget that drove our initial price-point.
 Rather, we found ourselves investing as much energy into standing up a garage-based factory that is now scaling into a proper warehouse in Houston as well as a satellite office in Austin.
+Wanting to save money on your business utilities?
+Have a look at sites that offer business electricity comparison deals and see if you can start saving money on your bills.

 With an ultimate goal to enable Gigabot to 3D print from plastic trash, we’ve had to work hard to preserve our social genesis despite being lean.
 One reflection of our passion for impact is though the Gigaprize, whereby we donate one Gigabot for every 100 sales to an organization working to make-a-difference through 3D printing.